← Back to blog index · 2026-05-10

 - USDe wins 0-1pp during high perp funding rate periods (Dec 2024 spike)

-Long-run, Bitfinex has higher mean yield with more upside variance.
+Long-run, the funding market has higher mean yield with more upside variance.

 Why USDe Looks Compelling